Welcome to Cal Maritime

 If your aid is not reflected on your bill, you may need to check your "to do" list to see if you have outstanding items that need to be taken care of.

 Based on your enrollment in classes, you will be assessed Fall charges in July and the bill will be due in early August.
 To view your bill, please visit your Student Self Service (PeopleSoft-Student Systems) under "Account Activity" to view all charges and fees.
 To view your "Balance Due" and "Pending Financial Aid," click on "Account Inquiry."
 You can contact the Cashier's Office at (707) 654-1031 for further questions regarding your bill.

 Students are charged tuition and fees and room and board.
 All financial aid is divided, half for fall and half for spring.
 Your financial aid disbursement will credit your Student Account and apply towards any charges you have incurred for the term.
 If you have more charges than financial aid, you will need to pay the difference.
 If you have more aid than charges, you will get a refund.

 Students will not receive refunds until after the start of the term.
 After the term begins, refunds are generated once a week.
 Refunds that are mailed directly to student home addresses will take five to seven days, depending on the mail delivery service.
-Students with Direct Deposit set up with the Cashier's Office will find that refunds take two to three days.
+Students with Direct Deposit set up through the Cashier's Office will find that refunds take two to three days.
 You can sign-up for Direct Deposit using Self Service through PeopleSoft-Student Systems.
 Questions concerning refunds should be directed to the Cashier's Office.

 If your parent wants the refund sent to them based on their PLUS loan they must do this at the time they apply for the loan through the Department of Education PLUS Loan site.
 Please note refunds will be issued based on the order of payments received.
 For example, if the PLUS loan is received last resulting in a refund, the refund will be issued to the parent.
 If a student's payment is received subsequent to the PLUS causing a refund, the student will received the refund.